 “3-2” Dual-Degree Program

 Another option is a “3-2” dual-degree program in which the student spends the first three years at Elmhurst taking basic science and Integrated Curriculum courses, followed by two years of engineering courses at a cooperating university.
 This also leads to both a B.S. in physics and a B.S. in engineering.
 The College currently has formal arrangements of this kind with the University of Illinois at Urbana–Champaign and the University of Southern California, but students may be able to transfer to other engineering schools as well.
 In any case, initial course selection is the same as for the regular physics major, with subsequent courses depending on the area of engineering the student plans to enter.

 Sequential Degree Alternative

-Many students who are interested in electrical, mechanical, or nuclear engineering or materials science choose to complete a physics degree at Elmhurst and then go on to graduate school to earn a master’s degree in an engineering specialty.
-Students with strong qualifications can often obtain an assistantship or fellowship to cover tuition and expenses during the period of graduate study.
+An alternative chosen by many students interested in electrical, mechanical or nuclear engineering or materials science is to complete a physics degree at Elmhurst and then go to graduate school for one or two additional years to obtain a master’s degree in an engineering specialty.
+There are two advantages to this approach: First, the student receives two sequential degrees rather than two degrees at the same level; second, a strong student can usually obtain an assistantship or fellowship to cover tuition and expenses during the period of graduate study.

 For more information, contact Dr. Brian Wilhite, department chair.